 Our attention span is decreasing, our brains are unlearning the deep concentration and linking new information with the facts and experiences stored in our long-term memory.
 Our thoughts do not mature to deep stored knowledge, but remain confused on the surface.

 Slow Food, Slow Brain

-But how can one escape from the maelstrom of never-ending flood of information and constant availability?
+But how can you escape the maelstrom of uninterrupted flood of information and constant availability?
 How to "reprogram" his brain?
-The keyword is not No Brainer, but only Slow Brainer (and that only in a positive sense, think slow versus fast food).
-At least you do not need a hat made of aluminum foil.
+The keyword is by no means No Brainer, but only Slow Brainer (and only in a positive sense.
+Think Slow versus Fast Food).
+In any case, you do not need a hat made of aluminum foil.